vyapp/vy/BOOK.md

 ### Move forward one word

-You can save a lot of time by using this Key-Command correctly.
+You can save a lot of time by using this keycommand correctly.
 Sometimes it is faster to move the cursor foward some words than using other means.
-Switch to NORMAL mode then press.
+Switch to NORMAL mode then press:

     <Key-bracketright>